-Rindopepimut is an investigational immunotherapy that targets the tumor specific oncogene EGFRvIII (also known as EGFRv3), a functional and permanently activated mutation of the epidermal growth factor receptor (EGFR), a protein that has been well validated as a target for cancer therapy.
+RINTEGA® (rindopepimut) is an investigational immunotherapy that targets the tumor specific oncogene EGFRvIII (also known as EGFRv3), a functional and permanently activated mutation of the epidermal growth factor receptor (EGFR), a protein that has been well validated as a target for cancer therapy.
 Expression of EGFRvIII correlates with increased tumorigenicity in mouse models and poor long term survival in clinical studies of glioblastoma patients.
 In addition, EGFRvIII positive cells are believed to stimulate proliferation of non-EGFRvIII cells through IL-6 cell-to-cell signaling and to release microvesicles containing EGFRvIII, which can merge with neighboring cells, transferring tumor-promoting activity.
 EGFRvIII expression may also be associated with tumor stem cells that have been identified in GBM.
 These stem cells contribute to resistance to cytotoxic therapy and tumor recurrence.
 EGFRvIII is expressed in tumors in about 30% of glioblastoma patients.
 It has not been detected at a significant level in normal tissues; therefore, targeting of this tumor-specific molecule is not likely to impact healthy tissues.

-The ReACT study is a Phase 2 trial of rindopepimut in combination with Avastin® (bevacizumab) in patients with recurrent EGFRvIII-positive glioblastoma.
-The study is enrolling approximately up to 170 patients in a first or second relapse of glioblastoma following receipt of standard therapy and will be conducted at approximately 20 sites across the United States.
-Group 1 is comprised of approximately 70 bevacizumab naive patients randomized to receive either rindopepimut or a control injection of Keyhole Limpet Hemocyanin (KLH) in a blinded fashion; all patients are also receiving Avastin.
-Additionally, group 2 includes 25 patients refractory to bevacizumab, having received bevacizumab in either the frontline or recurrent setting with subsequent progression who are receiving rindopepimut plus bevacizumab in a single treatment arm.
-In August 2013, we reported that an expansion cohort (group 2C) of approximately 73 patients refractory to bevacizumab was added to better characterize the potential activity of rindopepimut in the refractory patient population.
-All patients will be evaluated for the progression rate at six months, objective response rate, overall survival (OS), and progression free survival (PFS).
+The ReACT study was a randomized, Phase 2 trial of RINTEGA in combination with bevacizumab (Avastin®) in patients with recurrent EGFRvIII-positive glioblastoma.
+The study enrolled 125 patients in a first or second relapse of glioblastoma following receipt of standard therapy and was conducted at approximately 20 sites across the United States.
+Group 1 enrolled 73 bevacizumab-naïve patients randomized to receive either RINTEGA or a control injection of KLH in a blinded fashion; all patients also received bevacizumab.
+Additionally, group 2 included 25 patients refractory to bevacizumab (received bevacizumab in either the newly diagnosed or recurrent setting with subsequent progression) who received RINTEGA plus bevacizumab in a single treatment arm.
+In August 2013, we reported that an expansion cohort (group 2C) of patients refractory to bevacizumab was added to better characterize the potential activity of RINTEGA in the refractory patient population.
+28 patients were enrolled into this group.
+All patients were evaluated for the progression rate at six months, objective response rate, overall survival (OS) and progression free survival (PFS).